Privacy

 Personal data is shared only with sub-processors acting on Doctena's documented instructions, and with the healthcare professional that you booked.
 We do not sell personal data and do not use it to train third-party AI models.

-The full register of sub-processors — including their role, residency, and what data each one sees — is published at trustcenter.doctena.com/sub-processors and updated within 14 days of any change.
-Healthcare professionals can subscribe to that page's changelog.
+The full register of sub-processors, including their role, residency and what data each one sees, is published at trust.doctena.com/sub-processors and kept current as our suppliers change.

 We may also disclose personal data when required by law (a court order, a regulatory request, a lawful interception order from an EU/EEA authority).
-Every such request is reviewed by the DPO before disclosure and aggregated annually in our Transparency Report.
+Every such request is reviewed by the DPO before disclosure.

 International transfers